Credit Suisse delays annual report after 'late call' from the SEC - KTVZ

 The SEC got in touch over revisions the bank had previously made to its cash flow statements for 2019 and 2020, Credit Suisse said in a statement Thursday.

+“Management believes it is prudent to briefly delay the publication of its accounts in order to understand more thoroughly the comments received,” the company said.

-Credit Suisse said its 2022 financial results were not impacted.
-Those revealed that Credit Suisse made its biggest annual loss last year since the financial crisis in 2008.
+Credit Suisse added that its 2022 financial results were not impacted.
+Those revealed the biggest annual loss since the financial crisis in 2008, laying bare the scale of the challenge the bank faces as it attempts a turnaround.

+Thursday’s news underscores that challenge and will also add to concerns about governance at Credit Suisse.
+It is already in the crosshairs of Switzerland’s financial regulator, which is reportedly looking into comments the lender’s chairman made about the health of its finances.

+Customers withdrew 111 billion Swiss francs ($121 billion) in the final three months of 2022, when the bank was hit by social media speculation that it was on the brink of collapse.

 The-CNN-Wire